Caitlin-Blackall/Personal_Website/README.md

 process which was handy and I could make page layouts quickly and easily.

+**3. Creating a lambda function using AWS**

+I created a very basic function to get used to using cloud services.

 ## Future Work
 The ultimate aim is to deploy this app in the cloud.
-I am currently learning about deploying on AWS so am planning to be able to deploy this website soon.
+I used AWS to create a basic lambda function and am currently expanding on those skills to be able to deploy this website soon.

 ## Conclusion